-High performances using Multi-Page App (MPA)
+High performance using a Multi-Page App (MPA)

 Server rendering at compile time

-Performances results
+Performance results

 Random code header